tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger.md

 	The only folder you'll be working with here is the dist folder.
 Everything else is used only if you're regenerating the files, which is beyond the scope of this tutorial.

-2. Drag the dist folder out of the swagger-ui-master folder.
+2. Drag the dist folder out of the swagger-ui-master folder so that it stands alone.
+Then delete the swagger-ui-master folder.
-3. Inside your "dist" folder, open index.html.
+3. Inside your "dist" folder, open index.html in a text editor.
 4. Look for the following code:

    ```js